abidalikp/drop-board/README.md

 ## Specifications

-1. Create Task: Users can add a new task with a title.
+1. Create Task: Users can add a new task with a title (save locally to browser).

 2. Delete Task: Users can remove tasks from any status column.